Practical 3: Foundations (Part 2)

 Dictionaries

-This section draws on the Dictionaries lecture and Code Camp Dictonaries session.
+This section draws on the Dictionaries lecture and Code Camp Dictionaries session.

 Remember that dictionaries (a.k.a. dicts) are like lists in that they are data structures containing multiple elements.
 A key difference between dictionaries and lists is that while elements in lists are ordered, dicts (in most programming languages, though not Python) are unordered.
 This means that whereas for lists we use integers as indexes to access elements, in dictonaries we use ‘keys’ (which can multiple different types; strings, integers, etc.).
-Consequently, an important concept for dicts is that of key-value pairs.
+Consequently, the important term here is key-value pairs.

 Creating an Atlas